MicroEJ/docs/PlatformDeveloperGuide/coreEngine.rst

 which tells the platform to execute a green thread context switch (which gives another MicroEJ thread a chance to run).

+When several MicroEJ threads with the same priority are eligible for execution, the round-robin algorithm will automatically switch between these threads.
+The time slice given to each thread is configured at link time with the symbol ``_java_round_robin_period``, which is defined in the :ref:`linker configuration file <linker_lscf>` ``linkVMConfiguration.lscf`` located in the Platform folder ``/MICROJVM/link/``.
+To override the content of this file, create, in the Platform configuration project, a folder named ``/dropins/MICROJVM/link/``, and copy into this folder the file ``linkVMConfiguration.lscf`` retrieved from an existing Platform.
+Since a symbol cannot be null, the actual time slice value in milliseconds is ``_java_round_robin_period - 1``.
+Set the symbol to 1 (i.e., time slice to 0) to disable the round-robin scheduling.

 Idle Mode
 ---------